 ISLE OF KERRERA FERRY

-Kerrera Ferry Ltd is pleased to announce the following changes to the fares and timetable to begin on 4th March 2013.
+Kerrera Ferry Ltd is pleased to announce the following changes to the fares and timetable.

 As result of the Scottish Govt Ferries review and on going discussions around the ferry service.

 Transport Scotland are providing short term grant funding to improve the vital lifeline service operated by Kerrera ferry ltd

 While the long term solutions are investigated through an STAG based scoping study.